librairy/doc/architecture/event_bus.md

 When a producer sends a message to the routing-key: `document.created`, both Consumer1 and  Consumer2 will receive that message.

 So,  in  this  scenario,  the  message  will  be  duplicated  among  consumers  which  have  the  same  topic-key but different group-key.

+### Scenario 3: Different topic\keys and same group\keys

+In this case, the values may be:
+* Topic_A = `document.created`
+* Topic_B = `document.deleted`
+* Group_A = `harvester`
+* Group_B = `harvester`

+When a producer sends a message to the routing-key: `document.created`, only the Consumer1  will  receive  the  message.
+When  a  producer  sends  the  message  to  the  routing-key:  `document.deleted`, only the Consumer2 will receive it.

+In  this  scenario,  the  consumers  are  listening  for  different  messages.
+The  common  group-key  has  no  effect because the topic-keys are different.